 Managing your teams

-Depending on how your organization is structured, the content on this page is meant for Portfolio for Jira administrators or Portfolio plan owners.
+Depending on how your organization is structured, the content on this page is meant for Advanced Roadmaps admins and plan owners.

-Portfolio for Jira lets you add Jira users as team members in your plan.
-For each plan, you can create new teams, choose the scheduling method for these teams, and assign tasks to these teams as well.
+You can add Jira Software users as team members to your plans.
+For each plan, you can create new teams, choose the scheduling method for, and assign tasks to these teams as well.

 Teams can be plan-specific or shared across plans.
-Plan-specific teams are called private teams in Portfolio for Jira, and these let you play around with what-if scenarios for plans that aren't formally established yet.
+Plan-specific teams are called private teams in Advanced Roadmaps, and these let you play around with what-if scenarios for plans that aren't formally established yet.

 Before you begin, note that accessing the functionality of teams is different between plans with the improved interface and live plans (versions 2.0 to 2.27).